 It is important to understand this reporting standard as to not report incidents that will end up hurting your TRIR and other safety metrics.
 A part of what we do for our clients is to review their OSHA 300 logs to clarify any incidents that may not meet OSHA recordable incidents.
 By doing this we are able to remove those incidents and that will help lower the TRIR.
 It may be worth it to double-check your previous reported incidents and make sure they are recordable.

 Next, we will discuss how NAICS codes can affect your overall rating within your certification account.
 NAICS code are industry classification codes that are used to determine the type of work your company performs.
 Associated with these codes though are industry average TRIRs for each classification.
 This is what is used to measure up to your company specific TRIR and how far below or higher it is than the average.

 If you don’t have the proper NAICS code reported within your certification system it may be affecting your grade with your clients.
 It is important to make sure you have the classification for your company.
-A part of what we do for our clients is to review these details and their classification to make sure the have the most accurate codes associated with their company.
+A part of what we do for our clients is to review these details and their classification to make sure they have the most accurate codes associated with their company.

-We recommend to verify the mentioned information we provided her for you to make sure you have the best representation of your company as possible.
-If you struggling with a high TRIR and poor grades withing your Certification account as a result we may be able to help improve your scores.
-Feel free to get in touch with our team today and we will go over all availible options.
+We recommend verifying the mentioned information we provided here for you to make sure you have the best representation of your company as possible.
+If you struggling with a high TRIR and poor grades withing your Certification account, as a result, we may be able to help improve your scores.
+Feel free to get in touch with our team today and we will go over all available options.